Jacksonville Battery Attorney

 Generally, misdemeanors have less harsh penalties than felonies, which often carry mandatory fines and prison sentences as punishment.
 Misdemeanors are also easier to seal or expunge from a criminal record, which obviously has a lasting effect on how severely an offense will impacts a person's life.
 It's almost always better to be charged with a misdemeanor than it is to be charged with a felony.

 To convict someone of a battery, the prosecution must prove they're guilty beyond a reasonable doubt.
-Criminal defense attorneys commonly use defenses such as self-defense, use of force in defense of property or others, or stand your grand laws to dispute battery charges.
+Attorneys commonly use defenses such as self-defense, use of force in defense of property or others, or stand your grand laws to dispute battery charges.

-For a free, one-hour consultation with our team here at the Law Offices of Jason K.S.
-Porter, P.A., contact us online or via phone at (904) 701-0591.
+Schedule your free one-hour consultation at the Law Offices of Jason K.S.
+Porter, P.A.
+Contact us online or by phone at (904) 701-0591 today!.

 A Guided, Hands-On Approach

 Step-by-Step Guidance for Any Legal Matter

 A Compassionate Team

 Your Story Matters - We're Here to Listen

 90+ Years of Combined Legal Experience On Your Side